-This Project serves the Surrey Village and Wilcox neighborhoods, Manton, and Mill Creek.
-All four communities are within a Wildland-Urban Interface (WUI), a zone with a high vulnerability to wildfire due to their proximity to natural areas.
+This Project serves Surrey Village/Wilcox and Mill Creek.
+These communities are within a Wildland-Urban Interface (WUI), a zone with a high vulnerability to wildfire due to their proximity to natural areas.
 Project work addresses hazardous roadside vegetation to improve resident evacuation routes (egress) and the ability of emergency personnel to access the area (ingress) in the event of wildfire.
 Defensible Space Assistance is also available to Tehama County residents on a first-come-first-served basis.

 Roadside Vegetation Treatment

 What to expect: Starting the week of March 27, 2023*, RCDTC field technicians will begin to address hazardous roadside vegetation in the communities of Surrey Village and Wilcox.
 All work will be completed within the county right-of-way.
 No vegetation will be treated on private property.
 Hand tools, a chipper, and/or mini excavator masticator will be utilized along the roadway, occupying one lane in some locations.
 As a safety precaution, flaggers will assist with vehicle passage.
 Major routes such as Adobe and Wilcox Roads and Surrey Village Lane will be prioritized for treatment.